The QATSPY Golfer’s Sports Page: Golf Swing Tips

 They call Alabama the Crimson Tide, Call me Deacon Blues

-Just as coaches draw out plays to execute during practice/play, a great strategy for the golfer to use is a cut-sheet.
+Just as coaches draw out plays to execute during practice/play, a great strategy for the golfer to use is a cut-sheet, or Paper Chase.
 This can be drawn from a yardage book or Google Maps before the round.
 The golfer can draw each par four or five hole out on two-11 x 8.5 paper, folded in half twice.
 Use one sheet for the front and the other for the back nine.
 These two folded sheets of paper can fit in with the golfer’s scorecard during play.